Dennis Meyer

-John Dennis Meyer (born April 8, 1950, in Jefferson City, Missouri) is a former professional American football defensive back and coach.
+John Dennis Meyer (born April 8, 1950) is an American former professional football player who was a defensive back in the National Football League (NFL).
+After his playing career, he became a coach.

 An All-American defensive back at Arkansas State, Meyer signed with the Pittsburgh Steelers in 1973, playing safety and punt returner for the team.
-He was cut before the 1974 season and signed with the Portland Storm of the World Football League.
+He was cut before the 1974 season and signed with the Portland Storm of the World Football League (WFL).
 He later signed with the Atlanta Falcons for 1975, but was cut before the season started.
 He next signed with the Calgary Stampeders where he played two seasons as a safety and punt returner.

 After his retirement as a player, Meyer was hired to coach Calgary's defensive backfield.
 In 1982, he joined the Toronto Argonauts as defensive backfield and special teams coach.
 He was promoted to defensive coordinator and, in 1992, he replaced Adam Rita as head coach of the Argonauts.
 He had a 3-4 record over the team's final seven games and missed the playoffs.
 He was fired after a 1-9 start in 1993 and replaced by Bob O'Billovich.

 In 1996, he coached Great Bridge High School in Virginia.
 He resigned in 1997 so he could move to Atlanta with his third wife.
 The Wildcats went 1-9 in his only season at the helm.

 In 2007, he was a defensive coach for the Cherokee High School Warriors of Canton, Georgia, under the head leadership of Brian Dameron.

 In 2008, he became a sixth grade teacher at Little River Elementary in Woodstock, Georgia.

 In 2009, he became the defensive back coach at River Ridge High School in Woodstock, Georgia.